neelsmith/wamcoins/README.md

 # wamcoins

-Work with coins from the Worcester Art Museum
+Work with ancient coins from the Worcester Art Museum.